-Fill-Ins for CAGC Section 7.09.12:
+Fill-Ins for Clause CAGC 7.09.12:

-- \ Enter the number of Business Day(s). - \\ Enter the maximum distance to the Regional Quality Assurance Lab.
+Enter the number of Business Day(s).

-\\\ Enter the name of the laboratory.
+- Enter the maximum distance to the Regional Quality Assurance Lab. - Enter the name of the laboratory.

 MTO is to confirm these fillable areas by contacting the Regional Quality Assurance.
-These timelines should coincide with the SSP 199F57 - General Requirements of Samples for Quality Assurance, Referee and Other Testing By The Owner Or The Owner's Agent.
+These timelines should coincide with SSP 199F57, General Requirements of Samples for Quality Assurance, Referee and Other Testing by the Owner Or the Owner's Agent.

-For single year Contracts, consider providing the name of the QA Lab that will be used in this Assignment, for multi-year Contracts you may use the \\ km radius only.
+For single year Contracts, consider providing the name of the QA Lab that will be used in this Assignment, for multi-year Contracts you may use the km radius only.
 Note: industry's preference is for MTO to specify the name of the laboratory to be used for each project for bidding purposes.